Troblecodings/TGDocument/markdown/02_architecture_constraints.md

 | High level abstraction          | Every abstraction comes with a cost, the lower the level the better (4)                                                                                                               | Code generation, Classes, Templates                               |
 | Smart pointer                   | Those have hidden costs and threading issues (4)                                                                                                                                      | ```std::unique_ptr<int>```                                        |

+## Encouraged

-Instead of the above it is strongly recommended to use the following patterns and technics.
+In contrast to the lists above it is strongly recommended to use the following patterns and technics.

 | Encouraged               | Description                                                                            | Example                            |
 | ------------------------ | -------------------------------------------------------------------------------------- | ---------------------------------- |